telia-oss/concourse-sts-lambda/README.md

 }
 ```

-This is useful if you have long running jobs on concourse.
-The duration should be specified in seconds, and between 1 hour and 12 hours.
+Note: [Role chaining](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) has a limit on duration to be maximum 1 hour.

 When the function is triggered with this input it will assume the
 `roleArn`, and write the credentials to (by default):